Data Management and Processing

 - New data logger programs standardize algorithms across the network, delay daily zero and span tests if an air quality episode is in progress and rotate the hour of daily zero and span tests throughout the month.

 - Accessing the internal self-monitoring electronic systems inside air quality analyzers, to transmit information about the status of analyzers to the operations center for review by network operators.

-- Collection of digital data from selected analyzers in the network.
+- Collection of digital data from the majority of analyzers in the network.

 - Investigation of alternate back-up power sources for remote locations.